WebsiteBaker-modules/anynews/README.md

 2. enter the following code into the Droplet code section

 		if (! file_exists(WB_PATH . '/modules/cwsoft-anynews/droplet/cwsoft-anynews-droplet.php')) return;
-		require_once(WB_PATH . '/modules/cwsoft-anynews/droplet/cwsoft-anynews-droplet.php');
+		include(WB_PATH . '/modules/cwsoft-anynews/droplet/cwsoft-anynews-droplet.php');
 		return $output;

 Now you can use the Droplet from your WYSIWYG editor or template file by entering:

 	[[getNewsItems?group_id=1,2&display_mode=4]]

 ***Please note:*** The Droplet accepts the optional Anynews paramters in any given order.
 The optional parameter `'custom_placeholder'` is not yet supported.
-If you want to use more than one Anynews Droplet call per page/section, you must copy the entire code in **cwsoft-anynews/droplet/cwsoft-anynews-droplet.php** into the Droplet code section and add a `echo $output;` as last line.
-Otherwise only the first Droplet call will be executed.

 ## Customize
 The cwsoft-anynews output can be customized to your needs by three methods: